-8.1.1 A retained sample refers to the tested sample or part of the original sample, which is preserved at the laboratory for future use in case of dispute over the findings.

-8.1.2 Where applicable, a representative sample with sufficient quantity shall be retained for a specified period.
+- 8.1.1 A retained sample refers to the tested sample or part of the original sample, which is preserved at the laboratory for future use in case of dispute over the findings.
+The laboratory shall have a policy for minimum time of storage of retained samples. - 8.1.2 Where applicable, a representative sample with sufficient quantity shall be retained for a specified period.
 It shall be properly sealed, appropriately identified and stored under appropriate conditions.